white-van/discussion-board/backend/README.md

     Do we make some middleware for the routes below to make sure the user here is a professor and is allowed to create/archive courses?

     specificUserRouter.POST("/createCourse", handleCourseCreation) // This request responds to url matching "/user/:uid/createCourse"
-    // This can be used by a professor to create a course, we require cid ? (how is this generated), course_name, course_code, semester_id, and is_archived
+    // This can be used by a professor to create a course, we require cid ? (how is this generated), cname, ccode, semid, and isarc
     // for the db entry

     specificUserRouter.POST("/:cid/archiveCourse", handleArchiveCourse) // This request responds to the url matching "/user/:uid/:cid/archiveCourse"
-    // and is used for archiving a course in the db, we require the cid for looking up the course in the db, and we can just update the is_archived value to be true
+    // and is used for archiving a course in the db, we require the cid for looking up the course in the db, and we can just update the isarc value to be true

 }